Passadoo/GoTest/README.md

-# GoTest

 # Running Go-Code
-To run code in go, run:
+To run code in go, use:
 `go run <filepath>`